mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-zh.md

   - `config.matchFrom` (*'any' | 'start'* [optional]): Defaults to `'any'`.
   - `config.stringify` (*Func* [optional]): Defaults to `JSON.stringify`.
   - `config.trim` (*Boolean* [optional]): 默认值为`false`。 Remove trailing spaces.
+  - `config.limit` (*Number* [optional]): Default to null.
+Limit the number of suggested options to be shown.
+For example, if `config.limit` is `100`, only the first `100` matching options are shown.
+It can be useful if a lot of options match and virtualization wasn't set up.

 In the following demo, the options need to start with the query prefix: